osmarpetry/earth-1999/README.md

 #### What this application has

 - Storybook
-- Visual tests with Storybook
+- Visual tests on Storybook with Chromatic
 - Unit Tests using @testing-library
 - E2E Cypress with Cucumber (BDD) tests
 - Typescript